 It’s that time of the year again.
 Christmas markets, stressful gift shopping, eating your bodyweight in desserts everyday, festive foods being released left, right and centre, and of course, one of the must-dos each year, going to Hyde Park’s Winter Wonderland.
+I’ve put together this guide to help you plan your day and avoid my mistakes!

 What is there to do there?